dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_vim: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_vim: Enable this feature (or use the FEATURES variable instead)
 * DEBUG_vim: Debug this feature

 ### <a id="yq"></a> YQ